 LetterSchool promotes early literacy and numeracy skills by guiding children to tap, touch, and trace colorful animations.
 They learn letter formation, letter sounds and names, spelling, counting, and other preschool and primary skills in a fun and engaging way.
 LetterSchool does an excellent job of developing fine motor skills and eye-hand coordination, a definite plus for special needs children.

 Tales2go helps struggling young readers, while boosting their listening skills.
 This literacy tool aids children in developing vocabulary, fluency and comprehension skills through good stories, well told by professional narrators.
 Tales2go offers easy and cost-effective streaming access to over 10,000 audio books from leading publishers.

 Busy Shapes encourages a child’s reasoning skills and awakens their intelligence in an amazing exploratory and evolving digital playground.
 Edoki Academy also offers a series of math apps using a step-by-step approach whereby students learn Montessori math by manipulating various objects that appear on the screen.

 Share Your Thoughts

 We love feedback, so please let us know how you like any of the apps listed above.
 Sharing your experiences can help other families make constructive decisions about their own app purchases.
-We’d also love to know about any special needs apps you would personally recommend, so don’t hesitate to drop us a line – your recommendations might be featured in a future blog!
+We’d also love to know about any special needs apps you would personally recommend, so don’t hesitate to drop us a line – your recommendations could be featured in a future blog!